ulfschneider/afova/README.md

 //will clear messages for id´s requiredInput and check3

 AFV.clearMessage('requiredInput', 'check3');
-//this call is equivalent to the previos one
+//this call is equivalent to the previous one
 ```

 ### Parameters